coreos/torus/Documentation/getting-started.md

 Specifying `/dev/nbd0` is optional -- it will pick the first available device if unspecified.

 The mount process is similar to FUSE for a block device; it will disconnect when killed, so make sure it's synced and unmounted.
-The m

 At this point, you have a replicated, highly-available block device connected to your machine.
 You can format it and mount it using the standard tools you expect: